tbrown/adventures/_posts/1915-05-01-dani-meadow-mouse.markdown

 hesitated and then finished rather lamely, "like some folks I know, I suppose I wouldn't be afraid."

-Old Mr. Toad looked up sharply when Dani mentioned homely and ugly-looking people, but Dani was gazing far out across the Green Meadows and looked so innocent that Mr. Toad concluded that he couldn't have had him in mind.
+Old Mrs. Toad looked up sharply when Dani mentioned homely and ugly-looking people, but Dani was gazing far out across the Green Meadows and looked so innocent that Mrs. Toad concluded that he couldn't have had him in mind.

 "Well," said he, thoughtfully scratching her nose, "I suppose you